-In order to neutralise Scope 2 emissions, Carron has entered into electricity supply contracts with a renewable energy guarantees of origin.
+ssions, Carron has entered into electricity energy guarantees of origin.

-Thanks to this measure, Carron SpA has achieved the target of reducing indirect emissions related to the production of electricity consumed at the Ca' Rainati [TV] site, corresponding to about 147 MWh in 2021.
-From 2022, in order to neutralise Scope 2 emissions from operations, the company will also enter into electricity supply contracts with guarantees of origin for construction sites.
+has achieved the target of reducing indirect of electricity consumed at the Ca' Rainati 147 MWh in 2021.
+From 2022, in order to operations, the company will also enter into arantees of origin for construction sites.